tadaka9/Dvx3-Backup-Manager/RASPBERRY_PI_RUNNER_GUIDE.md

     *   Commit and push the change.
         ```bash
         git add .gitlab-ci.yml
-        git commit -m "ci: Enable ARM64 build job for Raspberry Pi runner"
+        git commit -m "ci: Enable armhf build job for Raspberry Pi 1 runner"
         git push
         ```

 A new pipeline will start.
-Your local Kubernetes runner will run the `k8s-test` job, and your **new Raspberry Pi runner** should pick up and run the `build-raspberry-arm64` job.
+Your local Kubernetes runner will run the `k8s-test` job, and your **new Raspberry Pi runner** should pick up and run the `build-raspberry-armhf` job.
 You've now got a multi-platform CI setup!